MyriadColors/txtelite/README.md

 4. Install Clang and Make: `pacman -S mingw-w64-ucrt-x86_64-clang mingw-w64-ucrt-x86_64-make`.
 5. Navigate to the project root directory within the MSYS2 UCRT64 terminal.
 6. Run `make` to build the Windows executable (`main.exe`).
-7. To run the compiled program, execute `./main.exe` from the MSYS2 UCRT64 terminal or `main.exe` from Command Prompt/PowerShell in the project directory.
+7. To run the compiled program, execute `make run` or `main.exe` from the MSYS2 UCRT64 terminal.

+Note: If modifying the code, you should ruin 'make clean' before running 'make run' again to ensure a clean build.
+Or you can use 'make clean run' to do both in one command.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.